Where is your website traffic coming from?

 If you’re running your site on WordPress, you can easily change the header tags.

-I use header tags for all my websites and blog posts.
+We use header tags for all of our websites and blog posts.

-If you’re not utilizing this tool, I highly recommend you start ASAP.
+If you’re not utilizing this tool, we highly recommend you start ASAP.

 Blogging is great for your business.